 Don Maurice starts by pointing to a linguistic ambiguity [in the French language]: “We use the same verb for both realities.”

 Whereas expectant hope is on another level. ”Expectant hope goes much further than tomorrow morning.
 It is not affected by changes in the material circumstances.
-It’s rooted in the Christian faith.“ “Hopefulness is the Christian expectation, supported by faith in eternal life.“ It is based on God’s love for everyone, and on the desire to enter the eternal life promised to us.
+It’s rooted in the Christian faith.“ “Expectant hope is the Christian expectation, supported by faith in eternal life.“ It is based on God’s love for everyone, and on the desire to enter the eternal life promised to us.

 This type of hope is neither vague nor abstract.
 It is expressed through prayer and in the teachings of the Church.
 “When you recite your rosary, the fruits of the mystery of the Ascension express your firm expectation of heavenly goods.“ The difference between hope and expectant hope then becomes clear: one applies to temporary realities, the other steers your entire existence towards a final fulfillment.